-A typical car weights about 4,000-plus pounds and is much more able to absorb shocks from running over potholes or debris.
+A typical car weighs about 4,000-plus pounds and is much more able to absorb shocks from running over potholes or debris.
 But a bike rider will feel the same pothole with much more intensity.
 Other potential threats include loose gravel, rocks, broken asphalt, and glass.

 Be vigilant and give yourself ample space to ensure you have the time to react to road hazards as they pop up.
 Keep your eyes focused on the road and your surroundings.
 If needed, stop your bike and carefully navigate around the road hazard.

-Inexperienced drivers can also endanger motorcycle driversincluding teen drivers, late learners and senior drivers.
+Inexperienced drivers can also endanger motorcycle drivers including teen drivers, late learners, and senior drivers.
 It’s hard to remember what it’s like to be a new driver, but this is exactly what you should do.
 Assuming every driver you encounter lacks the experience to handle stressful situations will force you to become more alert and watchful.
 It’s up to you to drive defensively while out on the Colorado roadways.

 Riding a motorcycle is an exhilarating experience, but it comes with unique risks.
-Take the extra steps to drive defensively and hopefully you will avoid accidents so that you can enjoy your hobby long into the future.
+Take the extra steps to drive defensively and hopefully, you will avoid accidents so that you can enjoy your hobby long into the future.
 If you do find yourself in need of a personal injury lawyer in Colorado during your travels, contact The Bendinelli Law Firm, a prominent personal injury law firm ready to work for you!